 - Begin scrubbing, making sure to work bristle brushes deep into the carpet or rug to remove any waste that had previously soaked into the fibers.

 - Spray the area with water after scrubbing, then remove the stain and solution with a clean rag.
-Repeatedly soak the area with water until all of the stain and Dawn mixture are gone.
+Repeatedly soak the area with water until the stain and Dawn mixture are gone.

 Note: Hydrogen peroxide can have a bleaching effect on darker carpets and rugs.
 Before trying this solution, it would be wise to test a small patch of carpet in a less noticeable location.